Cat Person (film): Plot

 While planting the tracking device in Robert's car, she comes face to face with a dog, the same dog she previously saw inside the dorm.
 She realizes that Robert had been following her before they met.
 Robert hears the commotion and comes into the garage to investigate, discovering Margot.
 In a panic, Margot accidentally sprays herself with pepper spray and hits her head on the garage floor, rendering her unconscious.

 When Margot regains consciousness, she finds herself inside Robert's house.
 Robert explains that he stalked her before they began dating, and they begin to argue.
-He muses the idea of drugging Margot to induce memory loss and dropping her off at her dorm, fearing that if she left in her current injured state, she would alter the story to be in her favor, which could possibly lead to Robert getting arrested.
+During the argument, he considers drugging Margot to induce memory loss and dropping her off at her dorm, fearing that if she left in her injured state, she would alter the story in a way that could possibly lead to him getting arrested.
 Margot tries to escape, but Robert drags her back inside and a physical struggle ensues.

 During the struggle, Margot opens a door that leads to the basement, and a cat escapes, meaning Robert did not lie about having cats after all.
 They continue to fight and end up falling down the basement stairs.
 During the fall, a space heater is knocked over and starts a fire.
 Robert climbs into his house's cistern to avoid the flames and Margot hesitates before joining him.
 Both survive the fire.

 Margot wakes up in the hospital and eventually recovers.
 She was told that Robert left town and did not leave a way for anyone to contact him.
 After Margot returns to work at the movie theater, a new man hits on her.